 As a web-based project, it is highly possible to be deployed in a web server and allow people to use this web app by accessing a website.
 Also, it could be compatible with smartphones, which needs further work.

 3 Risk Management

+4 time plan